+As usual, please submit your laboratory to us at cardi+decal@ocf.berkeley.edu and jchu+decal@ocf.berkeley.edu.
 Only one submission is necessary per a final project group.
-Please use the online submission tool located on the Beginning System Administration Decal website and include any commands, notes, observations, output, etc, that you feel is relevant and necessary to demonstrate that you successfully completed the laboratory.
-Be sure to include your group number, group members names, and logins.
+In your submission, include any commands, notes, observations, output, etc, that you feel is relevant and necessary to demonstrate that you successfully completed the laboratory.
+Be sure to include your group number, group members names, and inst logins.